What is the Jones Act? And why many say it's hampering Puerto Rico

-The Department of Homeland Security said on Wednesday it has not made a decision yet on whether to waive a nearly century-old shipping law that some say is hampering relief efforts in hurricane-ravaged Puerto Rico.
+The Trump administration said Wednesday that it has not made a decision yet on whether to waive a nearly century-old shipping law that some say is hampering relief efforts in hurricane-ravaged Puerto Rico.

 The Jones Act, otherwise known as the Merchant Marine Act of 1920, requires goods shipped between American ports to be carried out exclusively by ships built primarily in the United States, and to have U.S. citizens as its owners and crews.

 Signed into law by President Woodrow Wilson two years after World War I ended, the Jones Act was passed as a protective measure against foreign competition, particularly Germany.
-By restricting trade between U.S. ports to U.S.-flagged vessels with U.S. crews, America would always have a robust fleet of boats and sailors on hand in the event that German submarines attacked the U.S. again.
+By restricting domestic trade to U.S.-flagged vessels with U.S. crews, America would always have a robust fleet of boats and sailors on hand in the event German submarines attacked the U.S.

-The law has since found backers in the American maritime industry, which says the Jones Act supports American jobs.
-Recent presidents from both parties, including George W. Bush and Barack Obama, have touted it as crucial to national security as it reduces America's dependency on foreign-owned vessels.
+The law has since found backers in the American maritime industry, which says it supports American jobs.
+Recent presidents from both parties, including George W. Bush and Barack Obama, have touted it as crucial to national security because it reduces America's dependency on foreign-owned vessels.

 Related: Mayor Issues ‘S.O.S.’ as Puerto Ricans Scramble to Help Most Vulnerable